AbasToken/ABAS_Code_Public/Solidity/README.md

 1) Launch ABAS.sol for ABAS Token

 2) You will recieve 1 Token to start Balancer LP with bForge(33%) and 0xBTC(33%) and LP with ETH (2 LPs) after launching the contracts
-2a) Set each pool up as follows - Set up pool #1 as ABAS then ETH
+2a) Set up pool #1 as ABAS then ETH

       -This gives you LP Token #1